kylestarr/zero-counts-gatsby/content/posts/2020/12/27/video-games-in-2020.md

 - **Animal Crossing: New Horizons** — A seasonally updated, endless sandbox experience that allows players all over the world to interact with one another while collecting, building, throwing birthday parties, and hosting talkshows.
 - **Kentucky Route Zero: TV Edition** — A visual novel with ten years of development, zero plot, a historical account of the travesties of the past decade, and a vibe unlike any you've ever experienced.
 - **If Found…** — A visual novel featuring black holes and punk rock.
-- **13 Sentinels: Aegis Rim** — A visual novel of time travel and a commentary on media; video games included.
+- **13 Sentinels: Aegis Rim** — A visual novel of time travel and commentary on media; video games included.
 Also, real-time strategy.
 - **Blaseball** — Fantasy fantasy baseball that constantly changes, including lore of biblical proportions wholly developed by the community of observers.
 - **Among Us** — An online social deduction game played by friends, families, and politicians.
 - **Microsoft Flight Simulator** — A flight simulator by Microsoft.
 Also a digital replica of Earth that includes your house.